telerik/fiddler-everywhere-docs/introduction.md

 #### Fiddler Everywhere Dashboard

-More information on how to manage your plans and subscriptions via the Fiddler Everywhere dashboard panel can be found [here]({%slug fiddler-dashboard%}).
+More information on how to manage your plans and subscriptions through the Fiddler Everywhere dashboard panel can be found [here]({%slug fiddler-dashboard%}).

 ## Release history